lasersolosbd/BinThereTotes/README.md

 ### Vercel (Recommended)

-1. Push your code to GitHub
+1. Push code to GitHub (branch: main)
-2. Import project in Vercel
+2. Vercel auto-deploys on every push to main
-3. Deploy with default settings

 ### Other Platforms